Best daily deals

 The Beats Studio Pro gets many things right, but the smaller ear cups mean they miss the mark for many.

 The Beats Studio Pro emerges as a worthy successor to the Beats Studio3 Wireless, blending Apple’s innovation with Beats’ signature style.
-Lightweight and foldable, these headphones are travel-ready, boasting a unique USB DAC feature for wired USB-C listening.
+Lightweight and foldable, these headphones are travel-ready and boast a unique USB DAC feature for wired USB-C listening.
 Apple aficionados will relish additions like head-tracked Spatial Audio and Transparency Mode.
 The bug caveats, however, are the smaller ear cups, which only really ensure a snug fit for those with smaller ears.

 Loading chart ...